B.C. Emergency Benefit for Workers

-A penalty of $10 per day to a maximum of $250 may be charged if you fail to notify us.
+A penalty of $10 per day to a maximum of $250 may be charged if you don't notify us.

 - Amounts of the B.C.
-Emergency Benefit for Workers that you have to repay, and
+Emergency Benefit for Workers that you must repay, and

 - Any related penalties

-To provide relief for B.C. residents affected by COVID-19, interest won’t be charged until after September 30, 2020.
+To provide relief for B.C. residents affected by COVID-19, interest wasn’t charged until after September 30, 2020.

 If we’ve contacted you for further information about an application still in progress or you’ve received a Notice of Determination, you may wish to review the eligibility requirements.